 The carrying value of cash, accounts receivable, and accrued liabilities approximate their respective fair values due to the short-term nature and liquidity of these financial instruments.
 Derivative financial instruments are recorded at fair value based on current market pricing models.
-The Company estimates that, due to the variable interest rates reflecting current market rates, the fair value of its debt obligations under its revolving credit facility and term loan approximate the carrying value at December 31, 2023.
+The Company estimates that, due to the variable interest rates reflecting current market rates, the fair value of its debt obligations approximate the carrying value at December 31, 2024.